-Of the 80 or so ancient wells located in Hoi An, Ba Le Well is possibly the most talked about — along with being the most difficult to find.
-Water from the well, thought to have been built in the 10th century by the Cham people, is famed for its use in the town’s famed cao lau noodle.
-An entire mythology has blossomed around the well, including stories of mystical connections to fairies and a belief that the water is the coolest and sweetest in Hoi An.
+Of the 80 or so ancient wells located in Hoi An, Ba Le Well is the most well known because it was once considered key to the town's signature cao lau noodle.
+Thought to have been built in the 10th century by the Cham people, an entire mythology has blossomed around the well, with fanciful stories of mystical connections and fairies.

-One family I spoke to tried to convince me that the keeper of the well was almost as old as the well itself, with the strong medicinal powers of the water and its water spirits acting as a youthful elixir to keep him strong and healthy even at the ripe old age of 10,054 — although it’s possible my Vietnamese let me down after indulging in some rice wine made from cooked glutinous rice, herbs and the sweet Ba Le Well water.
+One family we spoke to tried to convince us that the keeper of the well was almost as old as the well itself, with the strong medicinal powers of the water and its spirits acting as a youthful elixir to keeping him strong and healthy even at the ripe old age of 10,054.

-It seems that the Ba Le Well water's use in the cao lau noodle has been put on hold for now, as the Ngoc family — the only family in town holding the recipe for the noodle and who are responsible for supplying the whole town each day — have built their own well to save them time.
-From this well springs a similar alum-rich water, which they mix with ash that’s said to give the noodle its chewy texture.
-The government is keen for the family to share its secret noodle recipe to prevent the cao lau noodle disappearing with the Ngoc family, so I’d like to think the Ba Le Well and the eccentric Mr Ba Lo Le will once again, one day, be the town’s main supplier.
+It seems that the Ba Le Well water's use in the cao lau noodle has been put on hold for now, as the Ngoc family -- the only family in town holding the recipe for the noodle and who are responsible for supplying the whole town each day -- have now built their own well to save them time.
+From this well springs a similar alum-rich water, which they mix with ash, said to give the noodle its chewy texture.

-Ba Le Well may not be one of Hoi An’s must-see attractions, although it is one of the most famous.
-Time your visit right to bump into Mr Ba Lo Le — at around 15:00 or at dawn — and you will get to meet one of the real faces of Hoi An.
-He may share a little of his own medicinal tipple, which almost certainly does not come from the well!
+Is the well worth seeking out?
+Well, only if you are passing by, perhaps as a diversion on your way to chow down at Ba Le Well Restaurant.
+Time your visit right and you may bump into Mr Ba Lo Le -- at around 15:00 or at dawn -- and meet one of the real characters of Hoi An.
+He may share a little of his own medicinal tipple, which almost certainly does not come from the well.